JennyShen056/JennyShen056.github.io/_pages/about.md

 My research interests lie within the area of trustworthy AI, focusing on interpretability, fairness, reasoning, and robustness of ML models.
 I'm particularly passionate about large language models and developing advanced multi-agent systems, exploring their synergies to enhance collaborative problem-solving, and investigating their social impacts and ethical implications in decision-making.📚

-Prior to joining UCSD, I completed my Master's in Interdisciplinary Data Science at Duke University, where I was fortunate to work with [Prof. Brandon T. Fain](https://sites.duke.edu/btfain/).
-I also collaborate with researchers at Alibaba Group, under the guidance of [Dr. Liuyi Yao](https://osier-yi.github.io/).
+Prior to joining UCSD, I completed my Master's in Interdisciplinary Data Science at Duke University, where I was fortunate to work with [Prof. Brandon T. Fain](https://sites.duke.edu/btfain/) and [Prof. Bruce W Rogers](https://surgery.duke.edu/profile/bruce-w-rogers).